 \section{Introduction and summary}

-Physics is ultimately based on experimental measurements, which have a finite precision; in particular, all observable quantities and quantities computed from them are computable numbers.
-On the other hand, the mathematical continuum \(\mathbb R\) mostly consists of uncomputable numbers.
-Hence it is a common conceptual position that continuum entities should be limits of, or approximations to, some underlying discrete structures.
-In particular, field theories on continuum spacetime should be describable as continuum limits of theories discretised in some sense.

-The perhaps most direct incarnation of this philosophy consists of discretising spacetime itself by working with lattice field theories \cite{Wilson:1974sk} (reviewed in \cite{Kogut:1979wt,Creutz:1983njd,Rothe:1992nt,Montvay:1994cy,Smit:2002ug,Gattringer:2010zz}).
-Various arguments, see e.g.~\cite{Dowker:2021zel}, have been made to suggest that treating the discretisation of spacetime as fundamental, as opposed to an approximation or technical tool, while demanding consistency with Lorentz covariance, leads to causal set theory \cite{Myrheim:1978ce, tHooft:1978wax, Bombelli:1987aa,Sorkin:1990bh} (reviewed in \cite{Surya:2019ndm,Dowker:2024fwa}).

-A more oblique approach to discretisation is in terms of dimensional deconstruction \cite{Arkani-Hamed:2001kyx}: a continuous periodic dimension \(S^1\) is equivalent (via a Fourier transform) to an infinite Kaluza--Klein tower of fields, which may be truncated to obtain a discrete approximation to the continuous \(S^1\) in Fourier space.
-Another occurrence is as the target space that fields take values in -- for instance, a scalar field takes values in \(\mathbb R\), but one can discretise the target space (as well as spacetime) to obtain, for example, cellular automata or difference equations.
+It is often assumed that the continuous geometric objects characterising a physical system are in fact limits of some discrete structures.
+For instance, quantum field theories defined on continuum spacetime can be successfully approximated by lattice field theories \cite{Wilson:1974sk} (reviewed in \cite{Creutz:1983njd,Gattringer:2010zz,Kogut:1979wt,Montvay:1994cy,Rothe:1992nt,Smit:2002ug}).\footnote{Indeed, there have been various arguments, see, e.g., \cite{Dowker:2021zel}, that spacetime should have some fundamental discreteness, leading to approaches such as causal set theory \cite{Bombelli:1987aa, Myrheim:1978ce,Sorkin:1990bh, tHooft:1978wax} (reviewed in \cite{Dowker:2024fwa, Surya:2019ndm}).} A related construction is dimensional deconstruction \cite{Arkani-Hamed:2001kyx}: a continuous periodic dimension $S^1$ is equivalent (via a Fourier transform) to an infinite Kaluza--Klein tower of fields, which may be truncated to obtain a discrete approximation to the continuous $S^1$ in Fourier space.